oslokommune/ukeweb_designsystem/src/components/image/image.md

 ###### Use
-Image with circle modifier only works on square images.
+Image with circle modifier should only be used on square images (1:1 aspect ratio).